sockeqwe/mosby/index.md

 ## Contributing
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.
 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.

+## Conductor
+[Conductor](https://github.com/bluelinelabs/Conductor) is a framework that allows building View-based Android applications.
+A plugin that enables Mosby MVP support for Conductor can be found [here](https://github.com/sockeqwe/mosby-conductor).

 ## License
 {% highlight text %}
  Copyright 2015 Hannes Dorfmann.